ahoxus/ahoxus.github.io/pages/achoz.md

 ## money

 - ledger: from linux. with cone.
-- bank: bitcoin, of course... good to have money, even without any need for it!
+- bank: bitcoin/blockchain (in 2021: uma and zcash for agpl, and even algorand for practical cheapest wallet), of course... good to have money, even without any need for it!

 ## search

-this is the most complex, yet, once everything else is set, it's also the simplest one to resolve!

 - google, bing: use searx instead. or duck.
-- pc: a #mobileofflinefirst webapp for lunr or meili, plus ripgrepall
+- personal computing: look at [#demonstration above](#demonstration) (a #mobileofflinefirst webapp for lunr or meili, plus ripgrepall (we ended up using first shiori and now only typesense)

 # subscribe
-[[subscribe](/#subscribe)] for a better chance of [[joining](/join)] the beta release.
+[[subscribe](/#subscribe)] for very sporadic news over email.

 # origin
 started based on [this description by cregox](http://cregox.net/achoz) (more links to some concepts there).